Now it's telling basketball stories.

 Jones' part in the event was less a speech than delivering a series of mostly funny anecdotes.
 His son, K.C.
 Jones Jr., moderated the event, taking questions from the audience and recounting his father's career.
 The elder Jones' favorite subject was former Celtic great Larry Bird, whom Jones coached from 1983-88.

-"We're in Los Angeles and we get a message that someone is going to shoot Larry if he takes the floor," Jones recounted in one
+"We're in Los Angeles and we get a message that someone is going to shoot Larry if he takes the floor," Jones recounted in one of several Bird-related tales.

 In recalling his early days as a high school player in San Francisco, Jones conceded that he had no college aspirations upon graduation.
 But one of his teachers contacted Phil Woolpert, then the coach at the University of San Francisco, and urged him to give Jones a scholarship, which Woolpert did.